 - Eggs: Three whole eggs hold the cheesecake together.
 I also add an extra yolk, which enhances the cake’s velvety texture.
 (Whites tend to lighten the cake, which is actually fine — if you don’t feel like separating that fourth egg and don’t mind some extra airiness in the texture, just add in the whole egg.)

 The Best Kind of Cream Cheese to Use

 Let’s talk for a minute about the cream cheese — a very important ingredient in cheesecake.
 Some people have brand loyalty to Philadelphia, and I won’t deny that this cream cheese makes a particularly silky and lush cheesecake.
 I’ve also made cheesecakes with local brands and off brands and been perfectly happy.

 A little bit of cornstarch or flour in the cheesecake batter is insurance against cracking and makes the cake easier to cut into clean slices, though it does change the texture of the cheesecake a bit.
 Starch makes the cheesecake more firm and sturdy, while a cheesecake that relies on eggs alone has a softer, super-creamy texture.

 I have tried both and love both.
 I feel like the texture difference is actually quite slight — it might be noticeable in a side-by-side comparison, but it would take a true cheesecake connoisseur to distinguish one on its own.
 Go whichever route makes you happiest.

-A water bath isn't strictly needed if you use starch in your recipe, and there are some methods for cooking even a starchless cheesecake on its own, but I still stand by this method.
-A water bath helps cook the cheeseake oh so gently while also creating a steamy environment so the surface doesn't get too dry.
-It's like a day spa for the cheesecake, and makes it supremely smooth and creamy.
+A water bath helps cook the cheesecake oh so gently while also creating a steamy environment so the surface doesn’t get too dry.
+It’s like a day spa for the cheesecake, and makes it supremely smooth and creamy.

 Preventing Cheesecake Cracks